 Palak Singhee has been dancing all her conscious life.
 Palak's versatility in various dance forms is one of her biggest strengths, from Bollywood thumkas, to being trained as a Bharat Natyam dancer, to learning Hip Hop and Zumba, Palak has combined all her learning's and has choreographed, danced, and won at multiple intercollegiate events in India and US.
 Discovering Pallabi in 2010 and getting an opportunity to learn Kathak from the maestro was Palak's turning point.
 Ever since Kathak, Palak has been focusing her energies towards being a better Kathak dancer and has performed with Courtyard Dancers in almost all of their recent performances.
 Being trained and employed as an Electrical Engineer, Palak is also a whiz at helping Courtyard Dancers manage through all their technical and marketing aspects.

-I have been learning dance from a young age in Kolkata, India.
-In the United States, I have continued my training in Kathak with Pallabi Chakravorty.
-I have also been a student of Janaki Patrik and Satyanarayan Charka.
-My love affair with Kathak, and dance in general, has withstood the test of time.
-Pallabi and Courtyard Dancers have given me the space to continue that relationship.
-In my other life, I am a Sociologist who is interested in social stratification with a focus on international migration, race and ethnic relations, transnationalism and globalization.
-I earned my doctoral degree in Sociology from Temple University.
-Currently, I teach in the Department of Sociology/ Anthropology at Brookdale Community College in Lincroft, New Jersey.
+Diditi Mitra has been learning dance from a young age in Kolkata, India.
+In the United States, she has continued her training in Kathak with Pallabi Chakravorty.
+She has also been a student of Janaki Patrik and Satyanarayan Charka.
+Her love affair with Kathak, and dance in general, has withstood the test of time.
+Pallabi and Courtyard Dancers have given her the space to continue that relationship.
+In her other life, she is a Sociologist who is interested in social stratification with a focus on international migration, race and ethnic relations, transnationalism and globalization.
+She earned my doctoral degree in Sociology from Temple University.
+Currently, she teaches in the Department of Sociology/ Anthropology at Brookdale Community College in Lincroft, New Jersey.